seananderson/covidseir/README.md

 ## Installation

 Before installation, you will need a [C++ compiler installed to compile the Stan model](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
+Note that if you are on Windows, you will need to follow the 'Configuration' section [here](https://github.com/stan-dev/rstan/wiki/Installing-RStan-from-source-on-Windows) not the one from the previous sentence.
+However, you likely do not need to follow the rest of the instructions from that page to install rstan itself from source.

 In particular, the following must return `TRUE` before continuing: